Ceramic Implants · For patients from Gothenburg

 Zirconia, not metal - and why it matters

-• Metal-free zirconia - no titanium in the jaw
+• Zirconia instead of titanium - no metal in the jaw

-• Suitability confirmed only after examination and imaging
+• A recommendation only after examination and 3D imaging

 Metal-free white zirconia (ceramic) dental implant set in the jawbone between natural teeth